Mesti3/sample-project/README.md

 # sample-project

-This project was ccut out from a real project.
+This project was cut out from a real project.
 It is just sample.